 Any change of name, either through court action or marriage, or address change must be reported to the Registrar's Office.
 Any formal name change requests to academic records require the submission of an official Name Change Form and a copy of legal name change documentation.
-Acceptable documents include court order, driver's license or social security card.
+The acceptable documentation is a social security card.